 The prisoners were dying in gas chambers suffocated with poisonous gas Zyklon B. They were told they go to take a shower – gas chambers looked like baths, they even had showers.
 When everybody was inside, the SS dumped the gas through holes in the ceiling.
 Weaker people died immediately but the young and strong – after up to 20 minutes.

 Some prisoners after interrogation and torture were shot by the death wall.

 The prisoners who didn’t go to gas chambers were forced to labour.
 Many died of exhaustion and starvation.
 The Nazis expected the labourers to live three months with the amount of food they got.

 Doctors conducted medical experiments on living prisoners in Auschwitz too.
 They tested sterilization methods, the results of infectious diseases or starvation on human body.

 Transportations of prisoners

 Prisoners arrived to the camp by trains, often in freight wagons.
 After their arrival SS officers conducted “selection” – they divided people into the ones going straight to gas chambers and to the labourers.
 They took personal belongings from everybody.
 From that moment they belonged to Nazi Germany.
 New prisoners got a number tattooed on their body and in the camp it replaced their name and surname.

 Visiting Auschwitz – what is it like?

 You start the trip by passing the famous gate of the original camp.
 It says “Arbeit macht frei” – work sets you free.
 The prisoners passed it on their way to work.

 Then you see camp barracks.
 Today you can find museum exhibitions in them.
 In each of them you learn about the history of the camp and about prisoners’ lives.

 You can see prisoners’ personal belongings – pots, crutches, shaving brushes, hair…

-You can see pictures of some prisoners, you will see a huge book with names of people who died in Auschwitz.
+Pictures of some prisoners hang on the walls.
+You will see a huge book with names of people who died in Auschwitz.